 In short, determining which type of tax preparer best suits your specific needs depends on your unique situation.
 The CPA is the gold standard of accounting credentials, and many taxpayers prefer the sense of security the designation provides.
 CPAs may also be a better choice for individuals and businesses seeking a broader array of accounting services, in addition to tax work.
-Many CPAs provide financial planning, consulting services, and issue financial statements for their tax clients.
+Many CPAs provide financial planning and consulting services and issue financial statements for their tax clients.

-A licensed tax preparer’s focus is narrower, but may be a great option for taxpayers seeking only tax-filing services.
-The EA credential is issued directly by the IRS, and so they often have unique insight into dealing with complex IRS issues.
-The hourly rate is typically lower with an EA than a CPA, so it’s often the better option for cost-conscious taxpayers.
+A licensed tax preparer's focus is narrower but may be a great option for taxpayers seeking only tax-filing services.
+The EA credential is issued directly by the IRS, so they often have unique insight into dealing with complex IRS issues.
+The hourly rate is typically lower with an EA than with a CPA, so it's often the better option for cost-conscious taxpayers.

-Remember, if your tax situation is straightforward, you may not need to hire a professional at all.
+If your tax situation is straightforward, you may not need to hire a professional.
 However, if your tax situation is complicated enough to warrant paying for help, both CPAs and licensed tax preparers make for great tax preparation options.